biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/about.rst

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.
-Knowledge of containers is not mandatory; however, this `SIB course <https://www.sib.swiss/training/course/20211014_DOCK>`_ can be advised to take.
+Knowledge of containers is not mandatory.
 The course materials is online in the dedicated GitHub page for self-learning.

 Practitioners will need to connect during the course to a remote server via the "ssh" protocotol.
 You can learn about it `here <https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work>`_